projectara/greybus-spec/source/hardware_model.rst

 The mailbox attribute ID is 0xA000, and its selector index is ignored.

-When an Interface State's UNIPRO sub-state is UPRO_OFF, its MAILBOX sub-state is NULL.
+When an Interface State's UNIPRO sub-state is UNIPRO_OFF, its MAILBOX sub-state is NULL.
 Otherwise, it is a positive integer.

-When an Interface State's UNIPRO sub-state is UPRO_UP, a Module may write to this DME attribute using a |unipro| peer write.
+When an Interface State's UNIPRO sub-state is UNIPRO_UP, a Module may write to this DME attribute using a |unipro| peer write.
 In a Greybus System, the SVC shall detect such a write and subsequently read the value of the mailbox attribute.